 Homeschool Curriculum for High School

 Or I am.
-I always tell the kids that standardized tests are more a reflection of my teaching than it is of their learning.
+I always tell the kids that standardized tests are more a reflection of my teaching more than it is of their learning. 😉

 Apologia’s Exploring Creation series – Our entire family really enjoys the work of Jay Wile.
 We elder four have all heard him speak at conferences and appreciate his perspective and way of communicating.
 I also like his balanced approach to common disagreements within the sciences.

-Brave Writer online courses – Last winter I discovered Brave Writer and fell in love.
+Brave Writer online courses – Several years ago I discovered Brave Writer and fell in love.
 The creator, Julie Bogart, a homeschooling veteran and mom to five kids does a wonderful job of melding all the things that I learned in my teaching credential program with the homeschool setting.
-After trying a bazillion different writing curriculums, I think I finally found my match.

 Brave Writer blends copywork, dictation, and freewriting in a great way to help kids gain confidence, find their voice, and put words to paper.
-My kids have taken many of the online classes, including Kidswrite Intermediate, Expository Essay, High School Writing Project, and Movie Discussion Club.
+My older kids took many of the online classes, including Kidswrite Intermediate, Expository Essay, High School Writing Project, and Movie Discussion Club.

 Winston Grammar – I really like this program as a hands-on, kinesthetic way of teaching parts of speech.
 I’ve gone through it with middle and high school students.

 Excellence in Writing: Fix It – This is a great booklet for multiple ages.
 It gives students texts from classic literature that has been “messed up”.
 There are grammar mistakes they need to find and repair.
 Apparently, the booklet I have, the one good for multiple levels, is no longer in print.
 Look for it used.